cdktf/cdktf-provider-googlebeta/docs/googleEventarcTrigger.python.md

 The name of the channel associated with the trigger in `projects/{project}/locations/{location}/channels/{channel}` format.
 You must provide a channel to receive events from Eventarc SaaS partners.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.77.0/docs/resources/google_eventarc_trigger#channel GoogleEventarcTrigger#channel}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.78.0/docs/resources/google_eventarc_trigger#channel GoogleEventarcTrigger#channel}

+---

+##### `event_data_content_type`<sup>Optional</sup> <a name="event_data_content_type" id="@cdktf/provider-google-beta.googleEventarcTrigger.GoogleEventarcTrigger.Initializer.parameter.eventDataContentType"></a>

+- *Type:* str

+Optional.

+EventDataContentType specifies the type of payload in MIME format that is expected from the CloudEvent data field.
+This is set to `application/json` if the value is not defined.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.78.0/docs/resources/google_eventarc_trigger#event_data_content_type GoogleEventarcTrigger#event_data_content_type}

 ---